THE MAKEOVER MASTER

 I FELT THIS DEEP-SEATED SHAME LOOMING OVER ME.

-I'M A VERY EMPATHETIC PERSON.
+I AM A VERY EMPATHETIC PERSON.

-I'M ALWAYS THINKING ABOUT OTHER PEOPLE BEFORE I THINK ABOUT MYSELF.
+I AM ALWAYS THINKING ABOUT OTHER PEOPLE BEFORE I THINK ABOUT MYSELF.

 I'm always thinking about other people's perspectives.